xd009642/xd-tts/slides/what_is_speech.typ

   - English is stress-timed, Mandarin syllable timed and Japanese mora timed
   - Modern systems rely on a HMM or DNN learning the prosody.
 Given enough examples we can predict it ]

-#slide[
-  == And that's it?

-  - Still no!
-  - If we want to aim for naturalness there are a few other things
-  - Emotional inflections on speech
-  - Dialect and accent
-]

-#slide[
-  == Nearly There

-  - Also pronunciation might not be consistent/correct
-  - A speaker may change pronunciation of the same word given context
-  - This has been observed with rhotic/non-rhotic Rs
-]